 Trouble Seems Brewing for Barn Swallows in Canada

 Recent breeding surveys suggest the numbers of Barn Swallows across Canada are in decline.
 There could be many reasons for this.
 There could be changes in habitat both in their breeding range and in the south where they overwinter.
-There could be increased predation or decreased success in raising viable chicks.
+There could be increased predation or decreased success in raising their chicks.

 The situation has changed so much that Barn Swallows are actually listed as threatened in Ontario.